Skip to content

 Upgrade Solo Enterprise for Istio in your multicluster setup to enable the ConfigDistribution feature flag and install the enterprise CRDs, which are required for Solo Enterprise for Istio to automate peering and distribute gateways between clusters.

-1. Upgrade your gloo-platform-crds Helm release in the management cluster to include the following settings.
+1. In the cluster where you installed the management plane, upgrade your gloo-platform-crds Helm release to include the following settings.

 helm upgrade gloo-platform-crds gloo-platform/gloo-platform-crds \